wmvanvliet/psychic/docs/plots.rst

     This function plots **all** data that it is given.
 Don't try to plot an hour long EEG recording in it's entirety.
-Use the ``.lix`` property of :class:`golem.DataSet` to select a piece of data first.
+Use the ``.lix`` property of :class:`psychic.DataSet` to select a piece of data first.

 For example: